The Shobies' Story: Themes

 "The Shobies' Story" touches on themes such as interstellar travel, time dilation, cultural dominance, and perceptions of reality.
-"The Shobies' Story" is based on a crew of ten people traveling to test an experiment that transilience may be an element or agent of transilience.
+"The Shobies' Story" is based on a crew of ten people traveling to test in an experiment whether transilience may be an element or agent of transilience.
 Culture is a factor since the crew members originate from different planets.
 Tai, Betton, Lidi, and Shan are from Terra; Oreth, Karth, Asten, and Rig are from Gethen; Gveter is from Anarres; and Sweet Today is Hainish-chiffewarian.
 There is a cultural dominance in the sense that each one believes they know what is best for the crew members aboard the ship.
 Another theme of the story deals with time dilation and how long the trip will take and when or if the Shoby ship will return to Ve in seventeen years.
 The story mostly deals with perception or how the characters take in the events that occur.
 Different characters perceive different events, like when Rig (a child) sees a brown planet and Asten (another child) doesn't see it.